reclusivebox/nnloader/README.md

     Right now there are two major limitations:

-1. I have no good way deal with your package directory if you don't provide me a tip, right now the functions in the library take a parameter called `moduleDir`, you should aways pass the node variable `__dirname` to this parameter.
+1. I have no good way deal with your package directory if you don't provide me a tip, right now the functions in the library take a parameter called `moduleDir`, you should always pass the node variable `__dirname` to this parameter.
 Even across different nested files the library can find your package root if you pass this information.

 2. There are many types of files, and should be a good idea to integrate some loaders to the library.
 Right now the library can only give you strings.